US STOCKS-Wall St ends lower; Trump comments dampen sentiment late

 The S&P 500 posted 12 new 52-week highs and one new low; the Nasdaq Composite recorded 51 new highs and 42 new lows.

 About 6.2 billion shares changed hands on U.S. exchanges, compared with the 6.6 billion daily average for the past 20 trading days, according to Thomson Reuters data.
-(Additional reporting by Yashaswini Swamynathan in Bengaluru and Lewis Krauskopf in New York; Editing by James Dalgleish and Chizu Nomiyama)
+(Additional reporting by Yashaswini Swamynathan in Bengaluru and Lewis Krauskopf in New York; Editing by James Dalgleish)

 * Glencore dips, makes approach to Bunge (Adds quotes and detail, updates prices)